-Communicating politely and being calm is a key to fixing various kinds of issues (no matter personal or professional).
+Communicating politely and being calm is key to fixing various kinds of issues (no matter personal or professional).

-You should first try talking to him about your concerns and ways on how he can get them fixed.
+You should first try talking to him about your concerns and ways how he can get them fixed.

 If the contractor isn’t communicating well with you, you can try calling the highest person (like a manager) or authority of the company who is in charge of your work.